Next Lesson - Micturition

 Thiazide and Amiloride diuretics act on transporters which are present in the DCT.

 The ultra-filtrate left after passing through the CD becomes urine.
-Around 85% of filtered water has been reabsorbed at this point, so all that remains is a small amount of water, ions, metabolites, and nitrogenous waste.
+By this stage, the vast majority of filtered water has been reabsorbed, so what remains is a relatively small volume containing water, ions, metabolites, and nitrogenous waste.

 All parts of the nephron have their own roles to play in the regulation of homeostasis.
 It is important to note that all the functions of all the parts of the nephron are happening simultaneously, and that the action of a drug or a hormone on one portion of the nephron causes an effect on the others.